We do not like to consult.

 There are many phrases that describe a consultant, some respectful and some in lighter vain.
-I see myself as a coach and here are how the two roles differ in my mind.
+We see ourselves as a coach and here are how the two roles differ in our mind.

 |A CONSULTANT||A COACH|